Initiatives for Automobiles

 To realize resource circulation, Honda has been conducting activities to communicate and promote resource circulation at regional environmental events since the launch of N-VAN e: in October 2024, with the aim of promoting customer understanding and empathy for the initiative.

-At the events, in addition to showcasing products to which sustainable materials are applied, we introduced services for product use based on resource circulation principles and our upcycling initiatives that effectively utilize repair parts scheduled for disposal.
+At the events, in addition to showcasing products to which sustainable materials are applied, we introduced services for product use based on resource circulation principles and our upcycling initiatives that effectively utilize spare parts scheduled for disposal.
 We also explained that products and services that make efficient use of resources not only reduce environmental impacts through waste reduction but also lead to new value provision.

 Honda sees this initiative as an opportunity to encourage customers to consider how products should be handled after use.
 By fostering understanding and empathy for Honda’s resource circulation philosophy and initiatives, as well as deepening mutual understanding between our customers and Honda, we aim to realize a sustainable society based on resource circulation.